Categories

 Summary

 Black Impala hunting is conducted in woodland and savanna areas—a trophy most hunters take on their first African hunt.
 When a hunter sets foot in Africa, the adventure begins with the pursuit of unique game like the black impala.
+Hunting impala is on the agenda for just about every hunter who sets foot in South Africa.

 The smooth skin and two-tone red coloration make for a unique trophy hunt.
 Black impala frequents open woodlands and savanna, often found near watering holes and feeding areas, as they need to drink daily.
+The impala is a sociable herd animal that frequents open woodlands and the bushveld.

 Black impala ram with females